jackljk/DSC180B-website/index.md

 <div style="display: flex; justify-content: center;">
   <object type="image/svg+xml" data="assets/svgs/graph.svg" width="500" height="500">Your browser does not support SVG</object>
 </div>

+Looking at the figure, we first have the input data, X, which then goes through hidden layers, which in the neural network portion of the hybrid model.
+In this process, the neural network basically learns a representation and underlying patterns of the data.
+Which is then fed into the parametric layer, kernelizing the neural networks representation to be used in the Gaussian Process, which using the learned representation, learns the underlying distribution of the training data.
+This is then used to make predictions on the test data.

+For building the mode, we initializing the kernels, following the approach outlined in Climate Bench V1.0, we assgined a distinct kernel for each input dimension to guide the Deep Neural Network towards more favorable outcomes and preventing the model from converging to suboptimal minima.
+Next, we will then perform a grid search to choose the best hyperparameters for the model.
+For more information on the training process, please refer to the training section in the appendix.

 ### XGBoost
 The XGBoost technique stands for "Extreme Gradient Boosting" and is a scalable tree-boosting system.
 It has became popular in these years since it has won many Kaggle competitions with higher accuracy and higher efficiency.
 XGBoost integrates the predictions from multiple decision trees like Random Forest, but it combines multiple machine learning algorithms to boost the decision trees, such as gradient descent, linear regression with regularization, and "exact greedy algorithms".
 We can say it's like a stronger version of Random Forest The model predict the final results by weighted sum of predictions of all decision trees.
 Unlike Random Forest, the boosting porcess minimizes the bias and reduce the overfitting.